People Told My Daughter With a Disability She Wouldn't Be Able to Do Everything She Does Today

 This is where having a diagnosis should come in handy.
 But hers is practically useless; what has been documented about it is terrifying, and to all who interact with her, it appears to be ill-fitting.
 And when the specialists don't understand why her abilities and her neurology are at such odds, it's impossible to know how to feel.
 I can't expect my friends and acquaintances to know the right things to say.
 When I use the correct term on her paperwork, school districts assume they can't provide adequate care; they think it's imminently terminal.
 She's been given medications and equipment that she doesn't need by specialists we assumed we could trust to know more about her brain than we do.
 Even the experts don't quite know what PCH means and therefore don't know how to treat it; even neurologists who do know what it means don't know how to treat her.
 She's beaten the odds again and again, and every time she does, I can't help but wonder if and when our luck will run out.

 I want to tell everyone to just treat her like any other kid, because in spite of it all, she sees herself as an ordinary little girl with some out-of-the-ordinary needs.
-Today she walked four city blocks in her walker, which is the farthest she's ever gone.
+Recently she walked four city blocks in her walker, which is the farthest she's ever gone.
 Passersby stopped to say hello or just to watch.
 One lady smiled down at her.
 "God bless you!" she exclaimed sweetly.
 Freyja looked at her in confusion.
 "But I didn't sneeze," she responded.
 "I'm just going to the bank with my daddy in my walker."